The Global Carbon Budget as a cointegrated system: Introduction

 \section{Introduction}

 We present a cointegrated vector autoregressive (CVAR) model \citep{Johansen1995,Juselius2006} for the primary time series variables in the Global Carbon Budget (GCB) dataset provided by \cite{GCB2023}.
 This model enables the statistical estimation of critical parameters of the global carbon cycle and the evaluation of their estimation uncertainty.
 The model integrates atmospheric carbon dioxide (CO$_2$) concentrations, anthropogenic emissions, and absorption by both the terrestrial biosphere (land sink) and the ocean (ocean sink).
-Central to the model is the global carbon budget equation: Changes in atmospheric concentrations are equal to the difference of anthropogenic emissions and the sinks uptake.
-The model describes the sinks as functions of atmospheric CO$_2$ levels and the El-Ni\~no/Southern Oscillation (ENSO) cycle.
-The dependence of sinks on atmospheric concentrations together with the budget equation introduce simultaneity in the GCB variables.
+Central to the model is the global carbon budget equation: Changes in atmospheric concentrations are equal to the difference between anthropogenic emissions and uptake by the sinks.
+The model describes the sinks as functions of atmospheric CO$_2$ levels as well as the El Ni\~no-Southern Oscillation (ENSO) and Pacific Decadal Oscillation (PDO) cycles.
+The budget equation and the dependence of sinks on atmospheric concentrations jointly introduce simultaneity among the GCB variables.
 Emissions are modeled as a random walk with drift.
-All variables are trending, and the dependence of the sinks on concentrations as well as the budget equation constitute cointegrating relations.
+All variables are trending, and the budget equation as well as the dependence of the sinks on concentrations constitute cointegrating relations.

 The approach facilitates a data-driven examination of the global carbon cycle through a compact model incorporating both observational data and outputs from various large-scale Earth system models (ESMs).
 Historical GCB data are used for parameter estimation via maximum likelihood, and parameter uncertainty is assessed through statistical standard errors.
-Unlike ESMs or small-scale emulators, the CVAR approach quantifies uncertainty.
+Unlike ESMs or small-scale emulators, the CVAR approach quantifies uncertainty statistically.
 In contrast to earlier statistical studies of the GCB data set, the CVAR framework allows for formal hypothesis tests of the parametric restrictions motivated by the physical relations.

 The Global Carbon Project\footnote{\url{https://www.globalcarbonproject.org}.} maintains an extensive database of time series variables describing the carbon cycle dynamics, aiding in understanding the transfer of anthropogenically emitted CO$_2$ to the atmosphere, oceans, and terrestrial biosphere.
 These data are updated annually and published in the \emph{Global Carbon Budget} reports.
 Understanding carbon cycle dynamics is crucial for comprehending the overall climate system and climate change \citep[e.g.][]{AR6chapter5}.